polterguy/phosphorusfive/plugins/p5.web/README.md

             onclick
               delete-widget:modal-widget
 ```

-Notice, the above won't look as beautiful if you evaluate it in the System42's Executor, since the Executor uses Bootstrap CSS, which doesn't mix
-very well with Micro.

 ### JavaScript and client-side DOM events

-If you create an argument that starts out with the text "on", and have a value, instead of children nodes, you can put any arbitrary JavaScript you wish
+If you create an argument that starts out with the text _"on"_, and have a value, instead of children nodes, you can put any arbitrary JavaScript you wish
 into this value.
 This would inject your JavaScript into the attribute of your widget, as rendered on the client-side, allowing you to create
 JavaScript hooks for DOM HTML events.
 Imagine something like this for instance.